n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.executeworkflowtrigger.md

 ---
 #https://www.notion.so/n8n/Frontmatter-432c2b8dff1f43d4b1c8d20075510fe4
-title: Execute Workflow Trigger
+title: Execute Workflow Trigger node documentation
-description: Documentation for the Execute Workflow trigger node in n8n, a workflow automation platform.
-Includes guidance on usage, and links to examples.
+description: Learn how to use the Execute Workflow Trigger node in n8n.
+Follow technical documentation to integrate Execute Workflow Trigger node into your workflows.
 contentType: integration
 priority: high
 ---

-# Execute Workflow trigger
+# Execute Workflow Trigger node

 Use this node to start a workflow in response to another workflow.
 It should be the first node in the workflow.